Understanding Trade Settlement

 The evolution of finance and commerce as a whole has pushed the world economies to a new high.
 With the advent of trading of financial instruments and multiplier effect into action, the monetary growth has been multiple folds over the past few decades.

 Let’s get deeper into what exactly is trade settlement and how does it function.
 Trade settlement is a transaction method wherein the securities in trade are transferred into the buyer’s account and the monetary value of the security is deposited into the seller’s account post a trade execution.

-The securities traded are financial in nature like bonds, stock futures or other financial instruments of value.
+The securities traded are financial like bonds, stock futures, or other financial instruments of value.
 The date when an order is placed is known as trade day whereas the transferring of security and cash takes place on the settlement day.

 Types of Trade Settlement